-4 July 1776: The American Declaration of Independence was signed on this day Philadelphia, Pennsylvania
+4 July 1776: The American Declaration of Independence was signed on this day Philadelphia, Pennsylvania on this day.

 IN CONGRESS, July 4, 1776.

 The unanimous Declaration of the thirteen united States of America

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.--That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed...

 The document set out the rights that should be enjoyed by all citizens of the New Republic.
 It is one of the most important political documents that modern history has produced.
 There was a strong Irish input into its drafting and wording that reflected the experience of life under Monarchical and Aristocratic rule back in 18th century America and Ireland.
 Nine men who were either born in Ireland or whose parents or grandparents were from Ireland signed that day.

 Thomas McKean (March 19, 1734 – June 24, 1817) was the son of William McKean from County Antrim.
 He would become an American lawyer and politician, serving as President of Delaware, Chief Justice and then Governor of Pennsylvania.

 Charles Carroll of Carrollton in Maryland (September 19, 1737 – November 14, 1832).
 Though born in America his parents were Irish and he was the only Catholic signatory and also the longest-lived signatory of the Declaration of Independence, dying at age 95.